IBM-Blockchain/HSM/pkcs11-proxy/README.md

 ```

-The output of this command would be similar to:
+The output of this command should look similar to:

+**Note:**  Save the address of the `PKCS11_PROXY_SOCKET` because because it is required when you configure an IBM Blockchain Platform node to use this HSM.
+Namely it is the value of the **HSM proxy endpoint**.